cognitive-metascience/.github/profile/README.md

 > We claim that low model reproducibility poses more of a threat to long-term scientific progress than low model replicability and reports of computational studies should remain selective and include all and only relevant bits of code.

 ## Talks
+Miłkowski, M. (2023, October 18).
+Peer Review of Code (in Scientific Research).
+Keynote presented at the HaPoC-7: 7th International Conference on the History and Philosophy of Computing, Politechnika Warszawska, Polska, Warszawa.

 Miłkowski, M. (2023, June 28).
 The Significance of Theories in Neuroscience: Exploring Their Role in Reproducibility and Discovery.
 Presented at the Nencki School of Ideas in Neuroscience, Instytut Biologii Doświadczalnej im.
 M. Nenckiego PAN, Poland, Warszawa.
 Poland, Warszawa.